Male Rhinoplasty for patients in Bergen County and New Jersey

 Men are getting nose jobs more often than you may think.
 In 2017, a total of 52,393 males underwent a male rhinoplasty or nose job.
 This accounted for 24% of total nose surgeries.

 Before and After Photos

-View before and after photos of male rhinoplasty procedure of NJ patients who had the surgery performed by Dr. Monica Tadros.
+View before and after photos of male rhinoplasty procedure of NJ patients who had the male nose surgery performed by Dr. Monica Tadros.
 Click on each thumbnail to view the larger image.

 Leading Male Rhinoplasty expert and board certified surgeon, Dr. Monica Tadros favors creating a more natural looking rhinoplasty result -one that is appealingly well-adjusted to the face.

 Successful outcomes in male nose job surgery require an experienced surgeon comfortable with the male aesthetic and nasal restoration.
 There are many optical illusions that can be addressed to improve both form and function in the male nose.
 For example, a large hump and over-projected (prominent) tip may be an optical illusion caused by a low radix (area where the nose meets the forehead), especially in male rhinoplasty.
 Reduction of the hump in this situation will feminize the nose and should not be aggressively performed in male patients.
 Many male procedures in Bergen County and NJ actually call for augmentation of the radix or hump removal, sculpting and re-implantation to naturally correct the crooked nose.
 Best male rhinoplasty surgeon Dr. Tadros also performs a cartilage-sparing repositioning technique that she pioneered to best correct the droopy tip in men and improve nasal breathing.
 Whatever your needs, Dr. Tadros specializes in the form and function of the male aesthetics of the nose with her nose job procedures for men.